AsahiLinux/asahi-audio/README.md

 * whoever implemented the convolver in PipeWire

 ### Disclaimer
-Audio support in Linux is still very much a work in progress.
-The kernel driver currently makes no effort to diminish your ability to destroy your machine through misconfigured settings in userspace.
-Much like early Chromebooks, it is entirely possible to overdrive these speakers and amps from userspace such that they are permanently damaged.
-If you follow the instructions here, no harm should come to your machine.
+Speaker support is still a work in progress, and no guarantees as to its safety or quality are made.
+As above, no support whatsoever will be provided to users regarding the installation or use of any speaker-related items until public support has been announced.
+You assume all risk to - and responsibility for - your machine should you choose to try and use the speakers.